Jullian93/CapstoneProject/README.md

-# CapstoneProject

-Project Proposal

-Herein lies the 510 Capstone Project -
+# Capstone Project Proposal

-**How do we predict revenue?** How does boring revenue numbers lead to insights about the user journey?
-How do we operationalize these insights into the optimize the user journey?
+**How do we predict revenue?** How do revenue numbers lead to insights about the user journey? <!--- what is a user journey?
+Your audience doesn't know --> How do we operationalize these insights into the optimized the user journey? <!--- avoid casual language -->

-The idea is to translate data insights into executive level insights that will shape the fabric of my client.
+The idea is to translate data insights into executive level insights that will shape the fabric of my client. <!--- what is fabric of a client? avoid jargon -->

-This analysis will be an ecosystem unto itself that will be partitioned into 6 simple steps:
+This analysis will be an ecosystem unto itself that will be partitioned into 6 steps:

   1).
 It begins with data acquisition, data validation, data normalization, and then I will utilize subject matter experts to apply checks & insights along the way.